-For instance, think of Alex and Siri—you’re engaging with another human to build some sort of connection.
+For instance, think of Alexa and Siri—you’re engaging with another human to build some sort of connection.
 Brands can use voice to target customers on searches and compel them to buy certain products by coming from a place of familiarity and human instinct.

 You can also use voice marketing for tutorials and other direct conversational aspects, over sticking with basic blog posts or listicle features.
 This adds an extra element to spark engagement and interaction amongst users.